Do you run promotions in your salon?

 Reassure Your Client They’re Making The Right Choice

 You should now have an irresistible special offer for your salon.
-An offer your clients MUST jump on now.
+This is an offer your clients MUST jump on now.
 But what if they still don’t buy into it?
 Could there be other reasons why people aren’t going for it?

 Try to think through what those reasons could be.
 Listen to what people say when you present the offer to them.
 Gather those golden insights and modify your offer.
-There are also other tools available that you can use depending on what your clients barrier to buying your promotion are.
+There are also other tools available that you can use depending on what your client’s barriers to buying your promotion are.
 Two popular ways for salons to this is using:

-• Money back guarantee: You can reassure your prospect client of the quality of your service by offering them to get refunded in case they are not happy with the service.
+- Money-back guarantee: You can reassure your prospective client of the quality of your service by offering them get a refund in case they are not happy with the service.
 This helps reduce the risk of trying a new salon.

-• Quality evidence: You can include testimonials from previous clients as you communicate your offer to give reassurance that what your are offering is of top quality.
+- Quality evidence: You can include testimonials from previous clients as you communicate your offer to give reassurance that what you are offering is of top quality.
 Showing ratings and reviews from your current customers is yet another way to reinforce your quality.

 Promoting Your New Salon Offer